-The majority of residential are on the estate located to the south with some residential properties located across the canal to the western side.
+The majority of residential properties are on the estate located to the south with some more isolated residential properties located across the canal to the western side.

-The indicative layout would result in a density of approximately 30dph which is acceptable and provides for a spacious layout which benefits this location outside of the settlement boundary.
+The indicative layout would result in a density of approximately 30dph which would normally be acceptable and provides for a spacious layout for this site which lies outside of the settlement boundary.